The 20 Greatest Tenors of all Time

 Whether dramatically slaying dragons in Wagner, lyrically serenading princesses in Puccini, gracefully gliding in Schubert or even crooning for the swooning on TV, tenors capture the imagination like no other singer.
 It’s easy to see why.

 They’re the ones who usually get to play the agile, athletic hero while the poor old bass gets cast as the big, brooding baddy.
 Plus, there’s the audience-wowing vocal bravado of those high Bs and Cs while, outside the opera house, tradition has long regarded suave and silky tenors as the voices of romance.

 But who are the finest exponents of the tenor art of all time?
 Which have displayed the greatest power, range, grace and flexibility?
-Back in 2008 we asked an expert panel to vote for the singers they believed to be the greatest tenors of all time.
+We asked an expert panel to vote for the singers they believed to be the greatest tenors of all time.
 Do you agree with their choices?

 Two remarkable Russian tenors came to dominate the Soviet stage in the 1930s and 1940s.
 Sergey Lemeshev and Ivan Kozlovsky, born only two years apart, divided their fans into rival groups of lemeshistki and kozlovityanki.

 Both possessed high lyric voices of great distinction, forward placement and impeccable diction, though it was Lemeshev who was blessed with the matinee idol looks and who cut the greater dash as the Duke in Rigoletto.

 He also just had the romantic edge over his rival in his signature role, the poet Lensky in Tchaikovsky’s Eugene Onegin, a part he sang over 500 times; there is touching film footage of the two men sharing a specially reworded version of the Act I aria as a birthday tribute to Chekhov’s widow, Olga Knipper, and both tenors can be compared on screen in Lensky’s celebrated lament.